andersonfrailey/UBI_LaTex/paper.md

 Those in the lower spectrum of earners see their net-of-tax rate drop by as nineteen percent after the reforms and UBI are accounted for.

-As a whole, the tax effects of a UBI are largely progressive, with the top ten percent of earners shouldering over \dtmax{} forty percent of the increase in liabilities.
+As a whole, the tax effects of a UBI are largely progressive, with the top ten percent of earners shouldering over \dddsxp{} forty percent of the increase in liabilities.

 \begin{figure}[H]
 \centering